tainacan/tainacan-wiki/dev/phpdoc/classes/Tainacan/Entities/Metadatum.md

 ### capability_type

-The WordPress capability for the entity post type.
-Default is to be equal to $post_type
+The WordPress capability type for this entity.

 ```php
 protected static string $capability_type